• Skip to primary navigation

 • Caramel buttercream – The frosting!
 You will need butter, powdered sugar, homemade or store-bought caramel sauce, milk, and salt.

-• Caramel drizzle – If you’d like to decorate your cake with homemade caramel sauce, you need these caramel bits.
-I like using the bits to make caramel sauce for the frosting and to drizzle.
-All you need to do is melt them with a splash of water or cream in the microwave for 2 minutes.
+• Caramel drizzle – There are two options here.
+You can melt down these caramel bits– all you need to do is melt them with a splash of water or cream in the microwave for 2 minutes.
+Or you can make your own easy caramel glaze.

 Cake pans to use